aki-net/aki-cloud/README.md

 - **CoreDNS** listens only on declared NS IPs using host networking; config resides in `data/dns/Corefile` and zone files under `data/dns/zones/`.
 - **OpenResty** listens on non-NS IPs, with config in `data/openresty`.
 An inotify loop reloads NGINX when configs change.
 Auto-issued edge certificates live under `data/openresty/certs`, ACME challenges under `data/openresty/challenges`, and origin-pull client material under `data/openresty/origin-pull`.
 - **Frontend** is served by `nginx` (static build) on the host port specified in `.env`.

+## Disaster recovery backups

+- Configure the **Mega Backups** extension from the admin UI (`/extensions` → “Disaster Recovery Backups”).
+Per-node settings accept Mega.nz credentials, dataset toggles, retention, and schedule overrides.
+Credentials live alongside other extension state on disk; the API/UI only surface a “password set” hint for safety.
+- The backend scheduler (`backend/internal/backup`) produces gzipped JSON bundles containing at least domain state, TLS material, and optional datasets (users, extensions, infra, edge health).
+Bundles are uploaded to Mega under `/<ns_base_domain>/<ns_label>/<node_name>/`.
+- Manual `Run backup now` and `Restore` actions are available from the extension card.
+Restores default to wiping and repopulating domain state so a fresh node can be refilled without conflicts.
+- Status and history endpoints live under `/api/v1/admin/backups/*` (`GET /status`, `GET /`, `POST /run`, `POST /restore`).
+CLI operators can trigger a run with `curl -X POST /api/v1/admin/backups/run` using the admin JWT.
+- Local staging artefacts live under `data/backups/` and the scheduler tracks last-run metadata via `data/cluster/backups/status.json`.
+Retention limits are enforced on Mega after each successful upload.

 ## TLS automation